-LSU Tiger sculpture in progress.
+LSU Tiger sculpture.
 This is a life and a 1/2 scale sculpture.
-It was sculpted in clay and is being cast in bronze.
-The finished sculpture will be installed at Louisiana State University on the main campus, in Baton Rouge Louisiana, later this year.
+It was sculpted in clay and cast in bronze.
+The finished sculpture is installed at Louisiana State University on the main campus, in Baton Rouge Louisiana.

 Edward A. Dufresne Jr. served as Chief Judge of the Louisiana 5th Circuit Court of Appeals.
 He also served as St. Charles Parish clerk of court and 29th Judicial District judge.
 Life size bronze sculpture of Judge Dufresne is installed at the Edward A. Dufresne Community Center in Luling, Louisiana.